 Learn all about this subject and more in…

 How to Hold Your Strumming Arm/Hand:

-This is the best place to strum.
-If you try and strum the strings closer to the bridge, it gets harder to move the strings and the sound isn’t as nice.
+The below photo shows the best place to strum.
+If you try and strum the strings closer to the bridge, it gets harder to move the strings and the sound is more banjo-like.

-Your wrist should stay fairly level (in line with your arm) unless you need to twist sideways a bit to reach a chord like G7.
-You also might need to bend your wrist down and away from you to reach the higher strings.
+Your wrist should stay in line with your arm with a gentle curve upwards to reach the frets.
+Don’t bend it excessively unless you need to twist sideways a bit to reach a chord like G7.

-Keep your elbow a couple inches away from your side as you hold the ʻukulele.
-If you were to draw an imaginary line from your shoulder to your fretting hand, you’d want your elbow along the line.
+Keep your elbow a couple inches away from your side as you hold the ukulele.
+You want all your joints from your shoulder to your fingers to be in line as you look down at your arm.

 - Keep your thumb behind the neck.

 - Keep the ukulele upright and against your chest/belly.

 - Keep your fingers relatively parallel to the frets – unless you are playing a chord that requires you to turn your wrist.